18F/handbook/_pages/welcome-to-18f/classes/professional-development-and-training.md

 For requests involving travel, you must complete and attach a PDF copy of your budget to your C2 request using the template provided [here](https://docs.google.com/spreadsheets/d/1uJaGMXJOwURruaPdV7PU5B7Q22_iyF8Q2Gk2uamDG8Y/edit#gid=0).

 Once your request has been recommended for approval by Pia, approved in C2 by the 18F Director of Operations, and marked as purchased, you may begin booking travel in [Concur](https://travel.gsa.gov).
-Please attach a PDF version of your approved C2 request (which can be done by opening it as a print preview and exporting to PDF) as you would attach a receipt in Concur, and feel free to reach out in [#travel](https://gsa-tts.slack.com/messages/travel/) or to [18f-travel@gsa.gov](mailto:18f-travel@gsa.gov) for guidance.
+The operations team will add [18ftravelauths@gsa.gov](mailto:18ftravelauths@gsa.gov) as an observer to your C2 request once it is fully approved, so you **do not need** to get an email of approval from your supervisor *unless* you anticipate that you will exceed your attached budget by more than 20%, or you need to travel to or from a city that is different from your home of record.
+Feel free to reach out in [#travel](https://gsa-tts.slack.com/messages/travel/) or to [18f-travel@gsa.gov](mailto:18f-travel@gsa.gov) for guidance.
 Don't forget to [stamp and submit](https://handbook.18f.gov/travel-guide-3-approval/#iv-submit-authorization-for-approval) your authorization so it gets reviewed and approved by the 18F travel team!

 If this is your first time on government travel, you have some preliminary work to do.
 To complete the necessary steps before travel, follow the steps to [get set up in Concur](https://handbook.18f.gov/first-time-travel-get-in-concur-post-olu/).
 You will also need to [apply for a travel card](https://handbook.18f.gov/first-time-travel-travel-card/).
 It is the required payment method for your government travel expenses, such as lodging, transportation, meals, etc.